 Skills testing involves using a reputable platform to build a skills assessment.
 You then invite your applicants to take the assessment and use the results to choose which candidates you’d like to interview.

 You may also invite candidates to a technical interview to assess their C# skills.
-To help you with this, we've collated 46 C# data structure interview questions.

 There are a couple of things to keep in mind while hiring C# programmers.

 Technical skills are important, but so are soft skills.
 Remember to test C# programmers’ soft skills to ensure they can collaborate with team members and communicate effectively with stakeholders.

 Your applicants should also have experience using .NET frameworks and understand object-oriented programming principles.
 You can assess whether they have these skills by asking the right C# interview questions.

 What salary should you pay your new C# developer?

 Here’s a quick summary of the average salaries for C# programmers worldwide.

 US-based C# programmers generally earn between $80,000 and $160,000